littlehorse-enterprises/lh-user-tasks-bridge/README.md

   to navigate to the **Settings** tab, scroll down until you reach the **Capability config** section, now disable the _**Client authentication**_ property (unless you want to use Service Account roles) and keep default values for all the other fields
+- Within the **Clients** section, click on your client id to see the details.
+Once you are seeing your client's details navigate to the _Client Scopes_ tab and click on your client's scope.
+Once you have clicked on your client's scope, you will now see the mappers, and there you need to create one custom claim.
+To do that, click on _**Add mapper**_, and select
+  _By configuration_.
+Now, from the list of mappings, choose **Hardcoded claim**.
+In the mapper details form you have to set
+  **_allowed_tenant_** as the value in both fields _Name_ and _Token Claim Name_, and your tenant id MUST be the value of
+  _Claim value_ field, keep the _Claim JSON Type_ as String and make sure that you switch on the _Add to access token_ property
 - Go to the **Users** section on the left sidebar, now you can create a user with username as `my-user` (email and names are optional, so, feel free to fill them up or ignore them)
 - Go to the **Credentials** tab in **Users** section and add a password as `1234` (Make sure that you uncheck